benjamin-recht/benjamin-recht.github.io/_posts/2020-07-23-discrete-fragility.md

 In some sense, the core contribution of robust control is in raising awareness of fundamental tradeoffs in the design of feedback systems.
 Optimal control promises that you can roughly identify a system, model uncertainty as noise, solve an optimization problem,  and then ship your policy.
 Hopefully, the examples in the last two posts have shown why this particular approach is fraught with danger.

-If failure of your feedback system has any consequences, then a more holistic robust approach is _necessary_.
+If failure of a feedback system has any consequences, then a more holistic robust approach is _necessary_.
 We have to work with experts at different levels of the engineering pipeline, worry about unmodeled behaviors, and understand hard limits and practical tradeoffs.
 That is, engineering has to be more concerned with _design_ than with _optimization._

 There are all sorts of questions that a robust, systems level engineering effort might ask.
 Where should you put that extra sensor?
 Which parts of the system are likely to create issues?
 Is it possible to avoid performance disruptions when updating a single component in a legacy system?
 These questions are important in all aspects of system engineering, and developing accessible tools for addressing them in machine learning systems remains a daunting but essential challenge.